 What is the importance and function of vitamin D in the body?

-Vitamin D has a great importance for our health.
-It supports the absorption of calcium and phosphate from the intestines and transports these nutrients to the bones.
-In addition, the sun vitamin is important for the Protein formation, the Control of many genes and the Promotion of metabolic processes Studies have also established links between vitamin D supply and high blood pressure, type 2 diabetes mellitus, and cardiovascular and cancer diseases.
+Vitamin D is very important for our health.
+It supports the absorption of calcium and phosphate from the intestine and transports these nutrients to the bones.
+The sun vitamin is also important for the Protein formation, the Control of many genes and the Promotion of metabolic processes in the body.₅ Studies have also established links between vitamin D supply and high blood pressure, type 2 diabetes mellitus and cardiovascular and cancer diseases.